Rupert Everett: Personal life

 Between 2006 and 2010, Everett lived in New York City, but returned to London because of his father's poor health.
-In 2008, he purchased a home in the Central London district of Belgravia.
+In 2008, he bought a home in the Central London district of Belgravia.
+As of 2025, Everett has lived in a property near Enford, Wiltshire, to be closer to family.
+He has also been involved in helping to prevent a pub in the village from closing.

+In the 1990s, Everett had a six-year-long affair with television presenter and writer Paula Yates, who was married to Bob Geldof at the time.
+Discussing the relationship with reporters later, Everett dismissed suggestions that he was bisexual, calling his heterosexual experience merely an "experiment.".

 As of 2020, Everett lives with his partner Henrique, a Brazilian accountant.

-In the 1990s, Everett had a six-year long affair with television presenter and writer Paula Yates, who was married to Bob Geldof at the time.
-In an interview with Piers Morgan for Life Stories with Piers Morgan, Everett stated: "We were very, very close, I must say, for a long time, and she’s someone that I adored and still do.
-I think I was in love with her."
+They married in 2024.